jmachuca77/Open_Duck_Mini/docs/assembly_guide.md

 ### Assemble the trunk

-Place the bearings in `trunk_bottom` like so, and insert M3 inserts in these holes
+Place the bearings in `trunk_bottom` like so, and insert M3 inserts in these holes.
+It's also a good time to insert the 4 M3 inserts in the bottom of this part to mount body parts later on.

 <img src="https://github.com/user-attachments/assets/9ed8591a-7c96-4410-8d7e-9b7d88c6bd1f" alt="1" width="500px" >